Start a new Family Bible Study tradition with Scripture and Tea! A fun way to connect with each another and God. Download your free planning guide.

 Scripture and tea is a time to connect around your table with a pot of tea (or hot chocolate or smoothies), delicious snacks, and your bibles.
 There are no expectations and it doesn’t have to be complicated.
 Some weeks may be elegant with china, a beautifully set table, and fresh baked treats.
 Others a collection of random mugs of hot chocolate and what ever you find in the pantry.
 Either way – it’s a moment set aside to be present with your family and discover and enjoy listening to God’s Word.
 It can be as simple as that.

 You may want to follow a structured bible study and activities – but you don’t have to.
 Just sitting together, reading the bible, and allowing curious minds to question and explore is enough.
 This has quickly become the highlight of our week and I know the holy spirit is transforming our hearts and minds in the process.
+Sign up for our NEWSLETTER and STAY CONNECTED at the end of this post to receive your FREE SCRIPTURE AND TEA PLANNING GUIDE.

 How to Start your Family Bible Study